LucaLanziani/blog/content/posts/2015/01/python_validate_commandline_args.md

 Tags: Python, tips, docopt, Schema, libraries
 Email: luca@lanziani.com

-Ok, in the last article I shown you a [tool][1] to write a nice command line interface, but it doesn't help you on validation.
+Ok, in the last article I've shown you a [tool][1] to write a nice command line interface, but it doesn't help you on validation.

 	:::python
 	try: